Christmas Ornaments DIY with Paint

 Preparing to Paint the Christmas Balls

-I made two different styles of this Christmas balls for our Christmas tree, I will start with the smaller eucalyptus green painted Christmas balls.
+I made two different styles of Christmas balls for our Christmas tree, let start with the smaller eucalyptus green ornaments

-Once the Christmas balls are painted the next step is to lightly distress them using 120 grit sandpaper.
-You just lightly distress them so little bits of the white paint undercoat shows through.
+Once the Christmas balls are painted lightly distress each ornament with 120 grit sandpaper.
+Use a soft hand here, you want to lightly distress them so little bits of the white paint undercoat shows through.
 Here is another short video (in the frame this time) that shows me distressing one of the Christmas balls.

-You don’t necessarily have to spray paint the top of your ornaments but I chose to spray paint mind in gold.
-I simply placed all the tops in a small box and spray painted them twice drying between coats.
+You don’t necessarily have to spray paint the top of your ornaments but I chose to spray paint mine in gold.
+I simply placed all the tops in a small box and spray-painted them twice drying them between coats.

-Once dry I added little dabs of E6000 glue to the tops and placed them back on to the Christmas balls.
+Once dry I added little dabs of E6000 glue to the tops and snapped them back onto the Christmas balls, I love how the finished ornaments turned out.

-Once the paint is dry on the giant ornaments they aren’t distressed, we add glitter instead.
+Once the paint is dry on the giant ornaments instead of distressing them we are going to add glitter.

-Adding the glitter to the Christmas ball ornament can be very messy so I made a work space by folding up a tarp, and covered it with a plastic bag before adding the glitter.
+Adding the glitter to the Christmas ball ornament can be very messy so begin by making a workspace by folding up a tarp and covering it with a plastic bag before adding the glitter.

-Once you have the worksplace protected from the glitter spray just the stop of the Christmas ornanament with spray on adhesive.
+Once you have the workplace protected from the glitter spray just the top of the ornament with spray-on adhesive.

 Once painted, spray paint the ornament top gold with two coats of gold spray paint.
 Let dry and then attach with E6000 or hot glue.